iov-one/weave/docs/tutorial/handler.rst

 It is very similar to what we saw before.
 One thing to notice here is that we specify the dependencies required, in this case, a Blog object.
-We also specify the objects we expect this test to deliver so we can assert wether or not they have been delivered correctly.
+We also specify the objects we expect this test to deliver so we can assert whether or not they have been delivered correctly.